The dual actions, equivariant autoequivalences and stable tilting objects: Introduction

 which are compatible.
 In particular, we have an induced bijection between the orbit sets }

 5pt

-The main ingredient of the proof is the duality result in \cite{El2014}, which claims that the category of $\widehat{G}$-equivariant objects in $\mathcal{T}^G$ is naturally triangle equivalent to $\mathcal{T}$.
-The equivalence involved is worked out explicitly in Section 4.
-We also have an additive version of Main Theorem; see Section 5.
+The main ingredient of the proof is the duality theorem in \cite{El2014}, which states that the category of $\widehat{G}$-equivariant objects in $\mathcal{T}^G$ is naturally triangle equivalent to $\mathcal{T}$.
+We mention that the duality theorem is implicit in \cite{RR} with a completely different setup, and might be deduced from a general theorem in \cite{DGNO}.

-We are motivated by the classification of $\tau^2$-stable tilting complexes on weighted projective lines of tubular type, where $\tau$ is the Auslander-Reiten translation; see \cite{Jas}.
-Indeed, we apply Main Theorem and the results in \cite{CC17} to obtain a bijection between the classification of $\tau^2$-stable tilting complexes and that of $g$-stable tilting complexes, where $g$ is a certain explicit automorphism on the weighted projective line; see Section 8.
+Theorem A may have potential application for finite abelian group actions on varieties of higher dimension \cite{Pl}.
+In this paper, we apply it to weighted projective lines of tubular type.
+We obtain new insight on the classification of $\tau^2$-stable tilting complexes in \cite{Jas}, where the Auslander-Reiten translation $\tau$ is given by the degree-shift with respect to the dualizing element $\vec{\omega}$ in the Picard group; see \cite{GL87}.